The way you test units or modules that communicate with flow depends on whether the subject under test uses the flow as input or output.

 If the test needs to check multiple values, calling toList()

-flow to wait for the source to emit all its values and then returns those
+to wait for the source to emit all its values and then returns those values as a

-values as a list.
-Note that this works only for finite data streams.
+list.
+This works only for finite data streams.

 @Test